The purpose of this policy is to describe the acceptable use of the University's email and related services, systems and facilities.

 13 Incident handling and data protection

-The University will investigate complaints received from both internal and external sources, about any unacceptable use of email that involves Computing Services IT facilities.
-Computing Services, in conjunction with other departments as appropriate, will be responsible for the collation of information from a technical perspective.
+The University will investigate complaints received from both internal and external sources, about any unacceptable use of email that involves DD&T IT facilities.
+DD&T, in conjunction with other departments as appropriate, will be responsible for the collation of information from a technical perspective.
 It should be noted that logs are only kept for limited periods of time so the prompt reporting of any incidents which require investigation is recommended.

 14 Related documentation